jmagaram/grocery-list-ng/README.md

 Angular is quite verbose.
 A single component gets split into 3 files.

+Couldn't test firebase security rules using the default Karma Jasmine testing framework; still don't know why.
+Had a lot of hassles attempting to get this working with Mocha and Chai, especially since the firebase SDK examples are in javascript not Typescript.

 ### Good stuff

 Angular provides everything I will probably need.